 Sunset home prices are not only among the most expensive in South Carolina, but Sunset real estate also consistently ranks among the most expensive in America.

-When you are in Sunset, you'll notice that it is more blue-collar than most other communities in America.
-38.20% of Sunset’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Sunset is generally considered to be a blue-collar town.
+38.20% of the Sunset workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Sunset is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Sunset who work in management occupations (13.59%), sales jobs (13.16%), and healthcare (12.30%).

 Also of interest is that Sunset has more people living here who work in computers and math than 95% of the places in the US.